-To address the federal planning factors and advance regional and local priorities, the BRTB established a set of regional goals for the surface transportation system:
+To address the federal planning factors and advance regional and local priorities, the BRTB established a set of regional goals for the surface transportation system.
+These goals were updated in FY 2022 to support the LRTP process:

-- Improve System Safety Make conditions safer for pedestrians, bicyclists, transit riders, and motorists. - Improve and Maintain the Existing Infrastructure Improve the conditions of existing transportation facilities; systematically maintain and replace transportation assets as needed. - Improve Accessibility Help people of all ages and abilities to access specific destinations. - Increase Mobility Help people and freight to move reliably and efficiently. - Conserve and Enhance the Environment Pass on to future generations the healthiest natural and human environments possible - Improve System Security Provide a secure traveling environment for everyone; improve the region's ability to respond to natural or man-made disasters - Promote Prosperity and Economic Opportunity Support the revitalization of communities, the development of activity centers, and the movement of goods and services. - Foster Participation and Cooperation among Stakeholders Enable all interested and affected parties to participate and cooperate to find workable solutions. - Promote Informed Decision Making Ensure that adopted transportation policies and performance measures guide the regional decision making process.
+- Improve Accessibility Identify and support multimodal options and systems that promote equity, are resilient and sustainable, and enable all individuals to reach their destinations safely and seamlessly. - Increase Mobility Help people and freight to move reliably, equitably, efficiently, and seamlessly. - Improve System Safety Reduce the number of crashes, injuries, and fatalities experienced by all users of the transportation system toward meeting Zero Deaths Maryland. - Improve and Maintain the Existing Infrastructure Improve the conditions of existing transportation facilities; systematically maintain and replace transportation assets as needed. - Implement Environmentally Responsible Transportation Solutions Pass on to future generations the healthiest natural and human environment possible. - Improve System Security Provide a secure traveling environment for everyone; improve the region's ability to respond to natural and human-caused disasters. - Promote Prosperity and Economic Opportunity Support the vitality of communities and businesses, opportunities for workers, and the movement of goods and services within and through the region.

+- Foster Participation and Cooperation among All Stakeholders Enable all interested and affected parties to participate and cooperate to find workable solutions. - Promote Informed Decision Making Ensure that adopted transportation policies and performance measures guide the regional decision making process.